brajeshwar/brajeshwar.github.io/_posts/2010/2010-11-12-using-trendistic-for-marketing-research.md

----
-layout: post
-title: Using Trendistic for Marketing Research
+# Using Trendistic for Marketing Research
----

 <a href="http://trendistic.com/">Trendistic</a> is a great tool that is used to follow activity on Twitter.
 As you are probably aware, there are about 30 million Twitter users in the world, so Twitter trends are a great tool for market researchers.